GeoPlatform/CCB-Plugins/plugins/geoplatform-service-collector/README.txt

 = 2.1.5 =
 * Added support to display all asset types regardless of filtering criteria.
 * Exchanged Classifier filtering for Concepts.
+* Replaced 404 Not Found with a more desirable default image.

 = 2.1.4 =
 * Changed resource loading order to improve performance.